Best Tips for Looking After and Styling your Naturally Curly Hair

 - Leave on hair for 5 to 10 minutes.
 For damaged, coloured or very dry hair that need a bit more care, substitute this with the Intensive Mask.
 Leave for 30 minutes for deep treatment or overnight for extra dry/damaged hair.

 - Rinse out - Once it’s all detangled, rinse upside down to encourage volume at the roots.
-Gently towel dry your hair and blot (don't rub) your hair with the towel.
-Rubbing wet hair with a towel causes damage that leads to frizzy hair.
+Gently towel dry your hair with an old t-shirt or our Scrunch Towel and blot (don't rub) your hair with the towel.
+Rubbing wet hair causes damage that leads to frizzy hair.

 Step 2 : Styling